Shlok1375/stat19000-dsx/CLASS_PLANS.md

 ## Class 2: The Coin Flip That Wasn't Fair (Thu, Jan 14)

-**Objective:** Create the "aha" moment that hooks students on the course's core idea.
+**Objective:** Create a moment that hooks students on the course's core idea.

 **Timing:** Setup and rules (10 min) / Small-group coin flip trials, some coins secretly weighted (25 min) / Groups present their guesses and reasoning (20 min) / Reveal and debrief: what patterns actually gave it away (20 min)